MelvinAchterhuis/MelvTurnstile/README.md

 Known issues:
 * Not working when form in modal
 * No alert when captcha invalid
+* Current captcha settings are overridden when installing plugin
 * Missing translations for German
 * ..